Azure-Samples/azure-cleanroom-samples/README.md

 ```powershell
 ./scripts/data/publish-data.ps1 -demo $demo
 ```

+> [!Note]
+> The value of $demo would specify the sample being executed.
+So it can be one of: "cleanroomhello-job" or "cleanroomhello-api" or "analytics" or "inference".

 > [!NOTE]
 > This command seeds the environment with data from external sources in some of the samples.
 As a result, this step which could take some time.